shubhamnalwade/git-for-devops/README.md

-This file used for understanding the concept of GitHub.
+This file used for understanding the concept of GitHub like how to push the changes from local to GitHub.

 1) By adding user name and password like below :